cse-sim/cse/doc/src/docs/input-structure.md

         znVol = 100000;

 specifies that the zone has a volume of 100000 cubic feet.
 (If the statement occurs outside of the description of a ZONE, an error message occurs.)
-All of the member names for each class are described in the [input data](#input-data) section; most of them begin with an abbreviation of the class name for clarity.
+All of the member names for each class are described in the [input data][input-data] section; most of them begin with an abbreviation of the class name for clarity.

 The description of a zone or any object except Top can be terminated with the word "END"; but this is not essential; CSE will assume the ZONE ends when you start another ZONE or any object not a subobject of ZONE, or when you specify a member of a higher level class (Top for ZONE), or give an action-command such as RUN.